songonha/CCIP-Masterclass-01-ThanhNhaWeb3/Exercise_03/README.md

-## DEPOSITE NATIVE TOKEN TO SMART CONTRACT
+## E. DEPOSITE NATIVE TOKEN TO SMART CONTRACT

 ON SEPOLIA: 0.1 ETH